thorniecodes/geog560-annotatedbib/README.md

-# GEOG 560 Annotated Bibliography
+# GEOG 560 - Introduction to Geographic Information Science - Annotated Bibliography Final Project
 This repository represents my final project for GEOG 560 - Introduction to Geographic Information Science.
-The assignment required all students to complete an annotated bibliography for a topic of their choosing, as long as it related to GIS and course content.
+The assignment required all students to complete an annotated bibliography of 15 sources on a topic of their choosing, as long as it related to GIS and course content.

 I chose the research topic: Spatial perspectives on data center development in rural communities: Examining environmental, economic, and social impacts through GIS.